 The "rare plant extract" that Garnier boasts is silk tree, otherwise known as mimosa.
-To get a mimosa fix, without all the synthetics that are part of Garnier's baggage, you could look at Red Flower Kinmoxei Wild Lime Silk Oil ($48 in the shop), packed with antioxidants, fatty acids and vitamin E. And as far as rare plants go, Red Flower is a stand out, blending the petals of the Japanese kinmoxei tree with rice bran and monoi oils to be super moisturizing.
+To get a mimosa fix, without all the synthetics that are part of Garnier's baggage, you could look at Red Flower Kinmoxei Wild Lime Silk Oil ($48), packed with antioxidants, fatty acids and vitamin E. And as far as rare plants go, Red Flower is a stand out, blending the petals of the Japanese kinmoxei tree with rice bran and monoi oils to be super moisturizing.

-With a good price to quality ratio is Tilvee's Argan & Sea Buckthorn Age Defying Creme ($35 in the shop).
+With a good price to quality ratio is Tilvee's Argan & Sea Buckthorn Age Defying Creme ($35).
 Mostly organic, the ingredients feature two that are brimming with fatty acids, argan oil and sea buckthorn.
 A rich night cream that is especially suitable for sensitive, redness prone skin.

 This triple-acid micro-peel says it works in just five days.
 Part of Olay's Pro X line, this product is designed to be an economical competitor against professional chemical peels.
 Rich in vitamin b5 and glycolic acid, citric acid and lactic acid, this serum says it will renew the skin's surface, but you'll have to deal with Olay's troubling use of synthetics, like benzyl alcohol.

 If this is an acid trip you are not sure about taking, there are alternatives that feature these standard AHAs (glycolic, lactic and citric acids).
 A particularly good option is Mad Hippie Exfoliating Serum ($29.99 in the shop) as it has a standout antioxidant in the form of Matrixyl Synthe'6, a plant stem cell that boosts the skin brightening action of the AHAs with an active called Gigawhite.
 And like Olay, it features vitamin B5

 Another wonderful AHA product is Sevani Ageless Radiance Refining AHA Cleanser ($39 in the shop).
 It can be used as a cleanser or twice-weekly mask.
 The glycolic acid is from sugar maple and sugar cane extracts and plant derived brighteners such as bilberry and exfoliating willow bark.
 Antioxidants from pomegranate, goji and other fruits justify this as more than just a peel or cleanser.